 A person tests positive for myasthenia gravis if their muscles get stronger after being injected with Tensilon.

-Your doctor might order the Tensilon test if he or she suspects that you have myasthenia gravis.
-You also may have the test to monitor your dosage of Tensilon or another anticholinesterase drug if you have already been diagnosed.
-Anticholinesterase drugs work by preventing the breakdown of acetylcholine in individuals with myasthenia gravis.
+Your doctor might order the Tensilon test if they suspect that you have myasthenia gravis.
+If you’ve already been diagnosed, they may also perform the test to monitor your dosage of Tensilon or another drug of a similar type, called an anticholinesterase.
+Anticholinesterase drugs work by preventing the breakdown of acetylcholine in people with myasthenia gravis.

-Symptoms that your myasthenia gravis has worsened, or you have overdosed on the medication include labored breathing and extremely weak muscles.
-The Tensilon test helps your doctor determine the proper course of treatment.
+Labored breathing and extremely weak muscles are symptoms that your myasthenia gravis has worsened or that you’ve overdosed on the medication.
+The Tensilon test helps your doctor determine the right treatment.

-Your doctor might set dietary restrictions or tell you to discontinue certain medications or supplements before the test.
-Let your doctor know exactly what medications you are taking, including herbs.
-Some can interfere with your test results.
+Before the test, your doctor might set dietary restrictions or tell you to discontinue your use of certain medications or supplements.
+Let your doctor know all of the medications you’re taking, including herbs.
+Some substances can interfere with your test results.

-The test will start with an intravenous (IV) needle into your arm or the back of your hand.
+The test will start with an intravenous (IV) needle placed in your arm or the back of your hand.
 A small amount of Tensilon will then be injected.
-Your stomach might feel upset or your heart rate will increase from the drug.
-Depending on why the test is being administered, it will proceed in different ways.
+Your stomach might feel upset or your heart rate might increase from the drug.
+Depending on why the test is being administered, the rest of the procedure will continue in different ways.

-If your doctor suspects you have myasthenia gravis, he or she will tell you to perform a repetitive movement to test your muscles.
-This may be:
+If your doctor suspects that you have myasthenia gravis, they’ll tell you to perform a repetitive movement to test your muscles.
+This movement may be: